tagion/tagion.github.io/src/lib/content/terms-of-use.md

 #### Indemnification

-You agree to defend, indemnify and hold harmless the I25S, its affiliates, licensors and service providers, and its and their respective officers, directors, employees, contractors, agents, licensors, suppliers, successors and assigns from and against any
+You agree to defend, indemnify and hold harmless the DECARD, its affiliates, licensors and service providers, and its and their respective officers, directors, employees, contractors, agents, licensors, suppliers, successors and assigns from and against any